 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers."
 This update requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The ASU will supersede most existing GAAP related to revenue recognition and will supersede some cost guidance in existing GAAP related to construction-type and production-type contract accounting.
 Additionally, the ASU will significantly increase disclosures related to revenue recognition.
 In August 2015, the FASB issued ASU No. 2015-14 which deferred the effective date of ASU No. 2014-09 by one year, and as a result, is now effective for us on January 1, 2018.
 In March 2016, the FASB issued ASU No. 2016-08, "Principal versus Agent Considerations (Reporting Revenue Gross versus Net)" which clarifies the implementation guidance on principal versus agent considerations.
 In April 2016, the FASB issued ASU No. 2016-10, "Identifying Performance Obligations and Licensing" which gives further guidance on identifying performance obligations and clarification of the licensing implementation guidance.
-Early application is permitted to the original effectively date of initial applying the ASU recognized at the date of initial application.
+Early application is permitted to the original effective date of January 1, 2017.
+Entities are permitted to apply the amendments either retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of initially applying the ASU recognized at the date of initial application.
 We are nearing the final stages of completing the evaluation of the new standard and the related assessment and review of a representative sample of existing revenue contracts with customers.
 The impacts that adoption of the ASU is expected to have on our consolidated financial statements and related disclosures are being evaluated.
-Additionally, we have not determined the effect of the ASU on our internal control over financial reporting or other changes in business practices and processes.
+Additionally, we have not determined the effect of the ASU on our internal control